Surfer12/microarch_lab/labs/c_language/README.md

 # C Language Microarchitecture Lab

+## Quick Start Guide

+### Required Compilers

+- GCC (version 9 or later) or Clang (version 10 or later)

+### Recommended IDEs

+- Visual Studio Code, Sublime Text, or CLion

+### Troubleshooting Tips

+- Ensure that environment variables for compiler paths are set correctly.
+- Install necessary libraries specified in the documentation.
+- Consult the 'Issues' section of the repository for common setup problems.

+## Running Tests

+- To run the test suite, execute `make test` from this directory.
+- The test suite covers edge cases such as overflow, zero, and negative inputs.
+- For detailed assertion messages, refer to test_framework.h.

+---

 ## Overview

 This directory contains low-level system programming examples, memory management techniques, and performance optimization demonstrations using C.